sandreas/graft/README.md

 ```

 ### Network transfer
-**graft** is designed to easily but securely transfer files from a host to another.
-To achieve this, you can use `graft serve` and `graft receive` together.
+**graft** is designed for easy transferring files from one host to another.
+To achieve this, you can use `graft serve` and `graft receive`.

-To transfer all jpg files in `/tmp` from host A to host B, all you have to do is the following:
+To transfer all jpg files in `/tmp` from **host A** to **host B**, all you have to do is the following:

 Host A:
 ```
 graft serve '/tmp/*.jpg'
 ```

-Following defaults are used:
-- Port 2022
-- Username graft
-- Listen address is 0.0.0.0

 **graft** will prompt for a password, run an sftp server and promote it via zeroconf.

+The sftp server uses following defaults:
+- Port: 2022
+- Username: graft
+- Listen address: 0.0.0.0

 To receive all files, all you have to do is:

 ```
 graft receive